 Official ACT Website

-Besides test dates and registration, the ACT website has a useful overview of accommodations, what to take with you on test day, and college and financial planning.
-Since you can find more in-depth information about most of these areas elsewhere, I would say the most useful part of the ACT website for test prep is its official sample questions for English, Math, Reading, Science, and Writing.
+Besides test dates and registration, the ACT website offers a useful overview of accommodations, what to take with you on test day, and college and financial planning.
+Since you can find more in-depth information about most of these areas elsewhere, I'd say the most useful part of the ACT website for test prep is its official sample questions for the English, Math, Reading, Science, and Writing sections.

 If you don't mind spending a bit, you can also purchase the ACT Online Prep Program for $39.95.
-This program has lessons in English, Reading, Math, and Science, plus two Writing prompts and sample essays.
+This program has lessons in English, Reading, Math, and Science; it also has two Writing prompts and sample essays.
 It offers some degree of personalization and keeps track of your progress so you know what you've studied and what you still need to review.

-Practice questions from ACT, Inc., are very useful as they are official questions directly from the test makers and thus the truest representation of what you'll encounter on the ACT.
-However, they are not updated very often, and the website has a relatively small number of practice questions available for free.
-I would recommend answering these only after having done some other prep first as a way to gauge your level and figure out what you still need to improve.
+Practice questions from ACT, Inc., are extremely useful ,as they are official questions directly from the test makers and thus the truest representation of what you'll encounter on the ACT.
+However, they're not updated very often, and the website has a relatively small number of ACT practice questions available for free.
+I recommend answering these only after having done some other prep first as a way to gauge your level and figure out what you still need to improve.

-Another drawback of these ACT practice questions is that your answers are evaluated after each page.
-This format doesn't simulate the timing or pacing of taking a practice test or the actual ACT.
+Another drawback of these ACT practice questions is that your answers are evaluated after each page; this format doesn't simulate the timing or pacing of the actual ACT.

 The ACT website is useful for general information and the limited number of practice questions it offers, but you'll want to look elsewhere for strategy.
-The site has a few tips for the test, but they are pretty surface level and not customized to different students.
+While this website offers a few test-taking tips, it's pretty surface level and not customized to different students.

-Since the ACT doesn't want to give away test-taking secrets or ways to see through their tricks, the official site is not going to offer much in the way of this kind of guidance.
-So what other sites can you use to find strategy as well as additional ACT practice questions?
+Since ACT, Inc., doesn't want to give away test-taking secrets or strategies for seeing through their tricks, the official site is not going to offer much in the way of this kind of guidance.
+So what other sites can you use to find strategy as well as additional high-quality ACT practice questions?

 These are the best sites for drawing up your ACT game plan.